Distorted optimal transport: The framework and some preliminaries

-\end{definition} We sometimes drop ``universally" in the text (but never in results) when the context is clear.
+If \eqref{eq:1} holds with $\EE=\EE^h$ for $h\in \mathcal H$, we say that the copula $C $ is {universally optimal} for $(c, h)$. \end{definition} We sometimes drop ``universally" in the text (but never in results) when the context is clear.
 We also say that a random vector $(X,Y)$ is optimal if \eqref{eq:1} holds.
-In the special case that $c(x,y)=x+y$ which we focus on in later sections, we omit $c$ and say that the copula $C $ is {universally optimal} for $h $.
+In the special case that $c(x,y)=x+y$ which we focus on in later sections, we omit $c$ and say that the copula $C $ is {universally optimal} for $\EE $ (or for $h$).
 As in the classic optimal transport literature, the term ``optimality" refers to minimization.
 We will replace ``optimal" with ``maximal" if ``$\le$" in \eqref{eq:1} is replaced with ``$\ge$".
-Maximality can be useful when computing worst-case dependence structure in risk aggregation problems, treated in Section \ref{sec:RA}.
+Maximality can be useful when computing the worst-case dependence structure in risk aggregation problems, treated in Section \ref{sec:RA}.

 Universal optimality allows for the optimization problem \eqref{eq:copula} to be computed independent of the marginal distributions $\mu$ and $\nu$.
 This is arguably a quite strong condition, and universal optimizers may not exist.
 However, universal optimizers do exist in some special and important cases.
-For instance, as we see above, comonotonicity is universally optimal for $h$ being the identity and $c$ being submodular.
+For instance, as we see above, comonotonicity is universally optimal for {$\EE=\E$} and $c$ being submodular.
 For an example outside classic transport problems, take $\EE^h (X) = -\ES_p(-X)$ for $X\in \X$ and $p\in (0,1)$; equivalently, $\EE^{\tilde h}=\ES_p$ (see Lemma \ref{lem:2}).
 The recent result of \citet[Theorem 5]{WZ21} on risk aggregation of ES implies that $C$ is universally optimal for $h $ if and only if $C\in \mathcal C_{1-p}$; in that result, the worst-case risk aggregation problem is studied by maximizing $\ES_p$, which corresponds to minimizing $\EE^h$.